westland-valhalla/retired-warrior/README.md

 # Warrior
 A short walk in time.

 Bodybuilding is a side-effect of something more.
 Like Confidence, or Happiness, or Success, Bodybuilding will ensue from pursuit of things that are just out of your reach.
+[Viktor E. Frankl](https://youtu.be/LlC2OdnhIiQ) wrote:

+> Don't aim at success.
+The more you aim at it and make it a target, the more you are going to miss it.
+For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side effect of one's personal dedication to a cause greater than oneself or as the by-product of one's surrender to a person other than oneself.
+Happiness must happen, and the same holds for success: you have to let it happen by not caring about it.
+I want you to listen to what your conscience commands you to do and go on to carry it out to the best of your knowledge.
+Then you will live to see that in the long-run—in the long-run, I say! — success will follow you precisely because you had forgotten to think about it.

-People who have been hurt, or disadvantaged, or treated unfairly will find rising beyond themselves, to be an instinct.
+People who have been hurt, or disadvantaged, or treated unfairly will find rising beyond themselves, to be a kind of an instinct.
 Yellow bellied buttercups like us, need a different approach, need an aim.
 That aim, without further ado, is becoming a Warrior.

 Warrior is the oldest name for it.
 Since out time in Green Africa we have progressed forward, and the word has changed, several times.
 But at each stage there are strong lessons to be learned, so let us step through the evolution of the warrior.